Benie14/Classwork-PLSQL-Package-Triggers-Wednesday-Group/README.md

 * **Purpose**: Monitors failed login attempts.
 * **Logic**:
+ -- Good way of storing all login attempts for tracking security issues.

   1. Tracks failed login attempts per user per day.
   2. If failed attempts exceed 2, a record is inserted into `security_alerts`.
 * **Implementation**: Used a **compound trigger** to avoid mutating table errors.

+-- This trigger is a good way to monitor failed logins automatically.
+-- Helps send alerts when someone tries too many times.

 ---